E-ZPass: Usage

 According to the Port Authority of New York and New Jersey, 83.4% of vehicles crossing its six bridges and tunnels used E-ZPass for toll payment during all of 2016.
 As of 2020, about 86% of vehicles along the Pennsylvania Turnpike use E-ZPass for payment of tolls.
+According to the New Jersey Turnpike Authority, about 90% of vehicles on the New Jersey Turnpike and Garden State Parkway use E-ZPass.

 History

 Creation

+The first E-ZPass system was implemented on December 17, 1996, at all toll collection facilities of Triborough Bridge and Tunnel Authority, including 7 bridges and 2 tunnels.
 The earliest test of what was then known as the Automatic Vehicle Identification (AVI) was conducted by the Triborough Bridge and Tunnel Authority and the Port Authority of New York and New Jersey.
 They tested AVI tags on Staten Island and utilized a paper voucher as a control which proved to be far less accurate than the tags.
-As a result of the test the two agencies agreed to convene a larger group of the regions toll authorities.
+As a result of the test, the two agencies agreed to convene a larger group of the region's toll authorities.
 Their initial idea was to develop independent systems that did not interfere with each other.
-TBTA suggested that there be a regionally cooperative system using a single tag.
-That became the basis for regional cooperation The tolling agencies of New York, New Jersey, and Pennsylvania, which constitute two-thirds of the United States' $3-billion-a-year toll industry, met at an IBTTA meeting at to create a compatible electronic-tolling technology that could be used on the toll roads and bridges of the three states, in an effort to reduce congestion on some of the busiest roadways and toll plazas in the U.S.
+TBTA suggested that there be a regionally cooperative system using a single tag, later forming the basis for regional cooperation.
+The tolling agencies of New York, New Jersey, and Pennsylvania, which constitute two-thirds of the United States' $3-billion-a-year toll industry, met at an International Bridge, Tunnel and Toll Association (IBTTA) meeting to create a compatible electronic-tolling technology that could be used on the toll roads and bridges of the three states, in an effort to reduce congestion on some of the busiest roadways and toll plazas in the US.

 In 1991, the Interagency Committee was created to develop, and involved the participation and cooperation of seven independent toll agencies: the Port Authority of New York and New Jersey, the New Jersey Turnpike Authority, the New Jersey Highway Authority (which, at the time, operated the Garden State Parkway), the Triborough Bridge and Tunnel Authority), the New York State Thruway Authority, the Pennsylvania Turnpike Commission, and the South Jersey Transportation Authority (operator of the Atlantic City Expressway).
 The E-ZPass trademark, however, belongs to the Port Authority of New York and New Jersey.
 The Port Authority has been aggressive at protecting its trademark, including forcing the Los Angeles County Metropolitan Transportation Authority to rename the "EZ Pass" regional transit pass to "EZ transit pass" to protect its rights.